-These cornmeal biscuits are soft, fluffy, and rich with butter, made with a touch of garlic and tangy buttermilk.
-You'll love the dual texture: a gentle cornmeal crunch and a tender, melt-in-your-mouth interior.
-They are absolutely perfect alongside your favorite soups and chili.
+These gluten-free cornmeal biscuits are soft, fluffy, and rich with butter, perfectly balanced with a touch of savory garlic and tangy buttermilk.
+You will absolutely love their unique dual texture: a gentle cornmeal crunch on the outside that yields to a tender, melt-in-your-mouth interior.
+Whether you are dipping them into a cozy bowl of soup or a hearty chili, they are the ultimate comforting side dish!

 Cornmeal Biscuits Ingredients